reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 image:
   auto: 0072-aws
 ---
-During the initial days of development, we prefer to focus on writing code for our application instead of spending time on setting up the environment for accessing AWS services.
+During the initial days of any development using AWS, we prefer to focus on writing code for our application instead of spending time on setting up the environment for accessing AWS services.
 We access various AWS services while building our applications - for example, upload files in S3, store some data in DynamoDb, send messages to SQS, etc.

 **Setting up a development environment for using these services is complex and time-consuming.** Instead, we use [LocalStack](https://github.com/localstack/localstack) to develop and unit test our applications with mock implementations of these services.
 We switch to the real services only in the integration environment and beyond.